jatanrathod13/Personal-Website/docs/RAG-QA-FEATURE.md

 # RAG-Powered Q&A Feature

-This document provides information about the Retrieval-Augmented Generation (RAG) Q&A feature implemented in the dashboard.
+This document provides information about the Retrieval-Augmented Generation (RAG) Q&A feature implemented in the portfolio.

 ## Overview